webix-hub/gitbook-webix-jet/details/plugins.md

 }
 ```

 The **target** property is the ID of the view component where you want to display the message. *ajax:true* enables asynchronous requests. *expire* defines the time after which the status message disappears (5 seconds in this case).
-By default, the time is set to 3 seconds, and if you set it to 0, the message will stay as long as the page is open.
+By default, the time is set to 3 seconds, and if you set it to 0, the status message will stay as long as the page is open.

 **Status** can have two more properties in its config: